 - 14.5.1.
 Discussion is a critique on what was done and what was found.
 It may start with concise restatement of the study's purpose and the answers which the study has given. - 14.5.2.
-This should be followed by discussion of the research design, including its unique features, why it was chosen, its pitfalls and limitations, and the justification for adopting it in spite of the limitations.
+This should be followed by discussion of the rchresea design, including its unique features, why it was chosen, its pitfalls and limitations, and the justification for adopting it in spite of the limitations.
 Depending on the nature of the study a similar critical account may be written up for other aspects of methodology such as selection of participants, analytic methods and statistical tools used.
 Any significantly innovated or improvised procedure or technique may be pointed out. - 14.5.3.
 Next, the new and principal findings of the study should be restated briefly and interpreted thoroughly discussing their generalizability in light of the available evidence.
 There is no need for a detailed repetition of the data given in the results.
-The findings should be compared with those reported in previous similar studies giving the possible mechanisms for the findings and explanations for discrepancies (when they did not match that of others) taking into consideration limitations of the study and their contribution to the results.
+The findings should be compared with those reported in previous similar studies giving the possible mechanisms for the

-- 14.5.4.
+- findings and explanations for discrepancies (when they did not match that of others) taking into consideration limitations of the study and their contribution to the results. - 14.5.4.
 Finally the contribution made by the study to scientific knowledge should be mentioned briefly.
-Other points included in the discussion are: the potential implications of the study, its limitations, strengths and the reasons for the limitations and weaknesses; areas of ignorance still left; and the new questions emerging from the study and hence suggestions for further research. - 14.5.5.
+Other points included in the discussion are: the potential implications of the study, its limitations, strengths and the reasons for the limitations and weaknesses; areas of ignorance still left; and the new questions emerging from the study and hence suggestions for further research.
+It is also possible to state the limitations of the study in details in a separate subheading at the end of the discussion. - 14.5.5.
 The flow of ideas in this chapter should follow the sequence of the objectives and results. - 14.5.6.
 This chapter could also be broken up into logical segments by subsections / subheadings as appropriate.
 It should be rich in references to similar works and background information to interpret the results.